Fisayo01/MySql-Project/README.md

 This repository contains a detailed analysis of restaurant performance metrics based on various criteria.

 ### The data used in this analysis includes:
--customers rating
+- customers rating
--order mamounts
+- order mamounts
--Delivery times.
+- Delivery times.

 ## The key analysis performed are: